FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-10-implement-endlessscroll-angular-ngrx-aspnetcore.md

 Is nice and simple imho and we have a simple interface to our components now, because the state itself only hold one array with n items in it.

-To make it easier for the components (and developers) let us ...
+To make it easier for the components (and developers) let us turn to the selectors.

 #### Add the selectors